If you work a 12-hour or night shift, this guide is going to be a game-changer.

 It all adds up, and every little bit is better than nothing.
 The strength training benefits are key, but there’s one other key benefit to exercising throughout the day.

-Along with strength training, just staying active will help you think healthy.
+Along with strength training, just staying active will help.

 I actually have a timer (FocusBooster) on my laptop that goes off every 15 minutes to remind me to get up, walk around, stretch, do some push-ups, etc. Your phone can do the same thing!
 Technology, amazing.